 Method of selection or election of officers - Detail the process of selecting/electing executive board positions.
-Consider whether it is by secret ballot, hand vote, simple majority or 2/3 majority vote
+Consider whether it is by secret ballot, hand vote, simple majority, or 2/3 majority vote.

-Date(s) for selection or election of officers—Provide an estimate of what time in the semester elections occur (first meeting, last meeting of Fall or Spring)
+Date(s) for selection or election of officers - Provide an estimate of what time in the semester elections occur.

 Impeachment/Removal of officers - Specify how impeachment proceedings begin and how impeachments are voted on in order to become final.
 Also, state whether or not the person who is impeached is allowed to speak or be present during the final vote.
-Include 2-3 examples of such impeachment offenses.
+Include 2-3 examples of impeachment offenses.

-Replacement of officers—Describe how an officer’s position is filled whenever a vacancy occurs (is a replacement appointed or is a replacement elected using regular election procedures?)
+Replacement of officers - Describe how an officer’s position is filled whenever a vacancy occurs.
+Consider whether a replacement is appointed or elected using regular election procedures.

 Minimum Cumulative GPA for Officers - All recognized student organizations at Iowa State University must include the following statement (or its equivalent) in their constitution: